Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXVI. Group-Policy-Deployment/README.md

 ---

-## 6. 🖥️ Group Policy Result with `gpresult`
+## 🖥️ 6.
+Group Policy Result with `gpresult`

-The gpresult command shows a detailed report of applied GPOs for a user or computer.
-This tool helps verify that the correct policies are being applied and troubleshoot any issues.
+Throughout the deployment and troubleshooting process, I consistently used `gpresult /h report.html` to generate detailed reports.
+This was invaluable for verifying that the correct GPOs were being applied to our test users and computers, and for identifying any filtering or precedence issues when a policy wasn't applying as expected.

 📸 **Applying Group Policy Updates on `AD-Win11-01`**